Step 1: Get to know us

 Step 5: Receive decision letter

 All candidates seeking admission should take the High School Placement Test (HSPT).
-All candidates who have submitted a complete application for admission, have taken the HSPT, have participated in an interview, and for whom Antonian is able to receive transcript materials from his/her respective middle school, will be sent a decision letter by mail on the first Friday in February.
-Candidates who receive an affirmative decision and are asked to respond with enrollment by Wednesday, February 21, 2018.
-Antonian will continue to accept applications for the 2017-2018 school year beyond the first round of decisions.
+All candidates who have submitted a complete application for admission, have taken the HSPT, have participated in an interview, and for whom Antonian is able to receive transcript materials from his/her respective middle school, will be sent a decision letter by mail.
+These letters are mailed on February 7, 2020 (tentative).
+Candidates who receive an affirmative decision are asked to complete enrollment paperwork by Friday, February 21, 2020 (tentative).
+Antonian will continue to accept applications for the 2020-2021 school year beyond the first round of decisions.